mpiress/midpy/README.md

 ![Build Status](https://github.com/mpiress/midpy/blob/main/imgs/framework_workflow.png)

 <p align="justify">
 As observed in Figure 1, the dispatcher introduces steps to coordinate the input tasks.
 The input tasks are structured in chunks with pre-defined sizes, and they are submitted for a high-affinity partial computations selector stage to discover task similarity degrees.
 The similarity degrees are employed to rank tasks according to the number of workers and the distribution pré-defined rules.
-While the dispatcher organizes the execution by creating and managing temporary queues, workers consume them on-demand according to an identifier distribution method that relates workers, tasks, and partial computations cached.
+While the dispatcher organizes the execution by creating and managing temporary queues, workers consume them on-demand according to an identifier distribution method for relates workers, tasks, and partial computations cached.
 </p>

 <p align="justify">